 Serving on a nonprofit board brings you immense opportunity for personal and professional growth.
-It is, however, a demanding experience, especially for new board members expected to contribute right away.
+It is, however, a demanding experience, especially as a new board member expected to contribute right away.

 In “Be an Exceptional Board Member,” BoardSource bluntly describes board service as “probably the most demanding volunteer activity.
 [It] is not just an honorary position, a social activity with friends, or a simple team exercise.
 Above all, it comes with legal expectations and liabilities.”